Anteros79/SPC-Station-Health-Charts/README.md

 2. Data includes 3 stations (AUS, DAL, HOU) from Jan 2023 to present
 3. **Weekly Mode:** View 4 maintenance measures with X chart, mR chart, and Distribution chart grouped together
 4. **Daily Mode:** View daily bar charts with interactive zoom/pan and 7-30 day slider control
+5. Click **"🧪 Test Rules & Limits"** to load **Sample Data**—a curated SWA station that triggers each Wheeler rule (Rule #1, #2, and #4) multiple times.
+Every chart includes at least three phases so you can drag the phase slider during demos and prove that limits recalc as expected.
+Each rule card also calls out the code snippet in `spc_processor.py` that enforces the signal.

 ### Upload Your Own Data